 Protein powder sales statistics show that this lion’s share represents around $4.7 million of the industry’s total worth of $6.7 billion.

-In the same year, the nutrition and energy bar industry was estimated at around $2.5 billion, while the sports drink market was valued at $6.9 billion.
+In the same year, the nutrition and energy bar industry was estimated at around $2.5 billion.
+In comparison, the sports drink market was valued at $6.9 billion.

 What protein powder is the healthiest?